emca-it/CyberX/05-00-00-Reports/05-00-00-Reports.md

 ![](/media/media/image48_js.png)

+Scheduler Report (Schedule Export Dashboard)

 In this tab mark the saved Dashboard.

 ![](/media/media/image49_js.png)

+*Note: The default time period of the dashboard is last 15 minutes.*

+*Please refer to **Discovery > Time settings and refresh** to change the time period of your dashboard.*

 In the Email Topic field, enter the Message title, in the Email field enter the email address to which the report should be sent.
 From